 The policy of the Council is to allow market forces to determine freight rates.
-Freight rates will vary among Shipping Lines depending on the service patterns, service levels and transit times.
-However, if a General Rate Increase (GRI) is required, the Council will only look in to it if the consultative procedure that is established between the Council and the Ceylon Association of Ships' Agents is followed.
+Freight rates will vary from Shipping Line to Shipping Line depending on the service patterns, service levels and transit times.
+The Council would not entertain any general rate increases (GRI) unless the shipping lines adhere to the consultative procedure, which had been established between the Council and the Ceylon Association of Ships' Agents (CASA).

 WAR RISK SURCHARGE

-The membership of the Council is now open to All Trade Chambers and Associations engaged in Shipping and Port related activities as well as individual companies in the import/export trade.
+The membership of the Council is open to all Trade Chambers and Associations engaged in Shipping and Port related activities as well as individual companies in the import/export trade.
 The membership committee is responsible for developing and increasing the membership of the Council.

-The Finance Committee is responsible for raising funds to sustain the activities of the Council.
-The Ceylon Chamber of Commerce manage the Council funds on behalf of the Council
+The Ceylon Chamber of Commerce manage the Council funds on behalf of the Council.

 SRI LANKA CUSTOMS